openbullet/openbullet/README.md

 # OpenBullet
 [![Build status](https://ci.appveyor.com/api/projects/status/ubdcnn38uanaoqic?svg=true)](https://ci.appveyor.com/project/openbullet/openbullet)

-**OpenBullet needs YOUR help to stay alive!** https://forum.openbullet.dev/topic/505/openbullet-crowdfunding

 Link to the [Official Forum](https://forum.openbullet.dev/)

-**NEW!** The Plugin System was released with version 1.2.0.
+The Plugin System was released with version 1.2.0.
 You can find a [sample Plugin](https://github.com/openbullet/openbullet-plugin) with fully documented code that you can use as a basis to develop your own plugins!

 - - - -